 However you can still brush and floss your teeth well before your appointment, and remember to continue this practice daily!

 2. Maintain Good Oral Hygiene

-The best way to maintain oral hygiene is to brush, floss, and rinse with mouthwash twice a day.
-This will help prevent bacteria from forming and keep your mouth feeling fresh.
+The best way to maintain oral hygiene is to brush, floss, and rinse your mouth with mouthwash twice a day.
+This will help prevent plaque causing bacteria from forming and will keep your mouth feeling fresh.

 4. Have Your Dental Records In Order

 The first thing dentists usually do is check on any previous medical records that you may have.
 Be sure to keep your dental records ready for the day of your appointment, along with any documentation you think your dentist may need.
 It is very important to keep your dentist up to date on your oral health, and your health in general.
 Many illnesses affect dental health and a dentist should be informed of any recent updates.

 5. Be Honest And Upfront About Your Anxiety

 Dentists usually understand that even older patients can sometimes face anxiety and nervousness when visiting for a checkup.
 Older patients especially, may have had bad experiences in childhood with their dentists.
 Dental technology is always evolving and dental procedures are now painless and more efficient than ever.

 That wasn’t always the case however, and some older patients may have memories of pain associated with dentists.
 Be prepared to communicate your anxiety with your dentist and let them know what it is about the checkup that makes you feel so hesitant.
 Your dentist will listen and accommodate your specific needs to make you feel less afraid.
 Some dentists also offer sedatives to help ease the anxiety in more extreme cases.